Shiki Homes |

 Nishijin, the neighborhood in which Aki is located, is a beautiful neighborhood, home to traditional architecture and quaint streets.
 It’s an area known for its textile production.
 The Nishijin weaving technique is famous for its highly decorative and finely woven designs and is well-regarded for the quality and craftsmanship of its fabrics, which are commonly used for high-end obi and kimono.

-The home is also surrounded by other similar Shiki-run properties, Hikari, Haru, and Yuki.
-Booked together, these homes could also be perfect for larger traveling groups of up to 20, like tours or research groups.
+The home is also surrounded by other similar Shiki-run properties, Hikari and Haru.
+Booked together, these homes could also be perfect for larger traveling groups of up to 15, like tours or research groups.

 Aki, along with two other Shiki Complex houses, Haru and Hikari, are proudly owned by an individual with long-term ties to Kyoto and the Kamigyo-Ku neighborhood in which the homes are situated.
 The houses are owned by local Raku-san, the current owner and operator of the nearby Raku Museum.
 The Raku Museum is a fascinating local landmark dedicated to showcasing the Raku family’s famous ceramics.
 The Raku family was the family that made the bowls for Sen no Rikyu, Japan’s master of the tea ceremony.
 You can trust when you stay at a Shiki Complex home your money is going to help support local businesses.